Back to articles

 By adding information using these Microdata attributes and Microformat classes, we allow search engines to make sense of our content the way our users might—or at least closer to how we interpret that information.
 This way, search engines can use this data to provide rich search results to users, which would help our page display our content more clearly and highlight our website.

 Adding structured data to our website using the schema means that our website successfully provides more meaningful information to the search engine, increasing the chance of the data being used to provide “rich search results” like the one that Google creates at the top when we search for something.
-This ultimately leads to our website having a higher chance of getting a click.
-We added the attributes and the classes; now what?

 For Microdata, we could first validate (and view) what data is parsed by running a scan on https://validator.schema.org.
 This will also help us catch any errors if they are present.